nishamuktewar/techtree/shioulin/prophet_spin.md

 user need never touch the Stan code, and works with Prophet entirely through its Python or R interfaces.

-To these interfaces, let's run Prophet on an infamous dataset with extremely strong seasonality: [atmospheric carbon dioxide as measured on the Hawaiian volcano of Mauna Loa continuously since the 1950s](https://www.esrl.noaa.gov/gmd/ccgg/trends/full.html).
+To test these interfaces, let's run Prophet on an infamous dataset with extremely strong seasonality: [atmospheric carbon dioxide as measured on the Hawaiian volcano of Mauna Loa continuously since the 1950s](https://www.esrl.noaa.gov/gmd/ccgg/trends/full.html).